Aroma TranquilityAroma Tranquility

 Lavender is the most studied.
 Multiple clinical trials have shown it reduces anxiety in pre-operative patients, people with generalized anxiety disorder, and healthy adults under acute stress.
 Silexan, a standardized lavender oil extract, has been approved in Germany as a pharmaceutical anxiolytic.

 Bergamot has demonstrated cortisol-reducing effects in several studies.
+A 2015 study found that bergamot aromatherapy reduced anxiety and fatigue in a healthcare setting over a 4-week period.
 Frankincense contains incensole acetate, a compound that affects GABA receptors in ways that may explain its calming properties.
 Roman chamomile and ylang ylang have smaller but promising research bodies.

 None of this replaces professional mental health treatment.
 But as a daily support practice, the evidence is real.